glentner/CubicSplineLib/README.md

 BiCubicSpline and TriCubicSpline are still being developed.
 Documentation and usage will be provided in the future.

+##Building

+You should be able to just run 'make'

 ##Short Example Usage
 ```C++
 // create spline object